 Distance from San Francisco: 1.5 hours (75 miles)

-The top-rated specialty lodging option in Guerneville, AutoCamp Russian River perfectly combines the allure of an outdoor getaway with all the perks of an upscale hotel stay.
-Nestled in a grove of Redwoods, guests can take their pick between a stay in an airstream trailer, luxury tent, or vintage camper.
+Tripadvisor’s top-rated specialty lodging option in Guerneville, AutoCamp Russian River perfectly combines the allure of an outdoor getaway with all the perks of an upscale hotel stay.
+Nestled in a grove of Redwoods, guests can choose between staying in an airstream trailer, luxury tent, or vintage camper.
 Airstream trailers include spa-inspired ensuite bathrooms, while tent-staying guests can access bathrooms and showers at the clubhouse.
-If you needed more convincing, the property has a General Store with beer and wine, and reservations include free bike rental.
+If you need more convincing, the property has a General Store with beer and wine, and reservations include free bike rental!

 Highlands Resort Glamping